 Primary colors, balloons, and game booths: it’s both fun and easy to decorate for a carnival-themed birthday party!

 Game booths – no carnival is complete without them!

 Carnival-goers wandered through rows of booths, trying their hand at games and eating sticky cotton candy.
 Booths define the space and direct party-goers to the different activities.

 It’s still possible to create a fun environment with limited budget and space.
 Pull old sheets out of the linen closet, or pick them up at your local secondhand shop.
 With craft paint, outline booths.
 String clothesline between trees and hang the sheets up as backdrops to the games.
 For fishing games, cut holes for booth openings in the sheets and kids can fish through them.

 If it’s a kid’s party, involve them in painting.
-Outline the booth’s shape, stripes, and awning in black sharpie, lay the sheets down on the grass and pin them down with heavy rocks, and hand your kids a paintbrush.
-Big appliance boxes work equally well — that is, if you’re willing to get more involved cutting out shapes.
+Outline the booth’s shape, stripes, and awning in black Sharpie.
+Lay the sheets down on the grass and pin them down with heavy rocks.
+Then, hand your kids a paintbrush.
+Big appliance boxes work equally well — that is, if you’re willing to get more involved by cutting out shapes.

 Multiple vendors sell cardboard booths online, ranging in price from $50 to $150 and up.
 After the party, they make a great addition to a playroom.